First days as a cadet on a ship: What to know

 Understanding your duties

-• Hand over your documents to the appropriate officers, who will guide you further.
+• Hand over your documents to the appropriate officers, who will guide you futher.

 • Receive your protective gear, including coveralls, boots, helmet, and gloves.
 Ask for any missing items.